-Noticing a need to demystify the idea that color is a design aesthetic that is scary, I decided to contact the editor of Spaces magazine.
+Noticing a need to demystify the idea that color is a design component that is scary, I decided to contact the editor of Spaces magazine.
 My pitch to the editor was that I was tired of seeing light gray and white in all the model homes for the past two years.
 Blah!
 Those two colors look so much happier when they are paired with a splash of pizzazz.
 As a result of our conversation I am happy to say I was published in the Twin Cities Spaces Magazine 2020 Spring/Summer Resources Edition.

 If you get the shakes and feel nervous, start small.
 Try purchasing a set of decorative pillows in your favorite color.
 One rule to follow: the pillows need to be in a printed fabric, no solid colors.
 Large plaids are acceptable.